guidoism/escape/inspiration/jonesforth.md

         CHAR A puts 65 on the stack.

         EXECUTE is used to run execution tokens.
-See the discussion of execution tokens in the FORTH code for more details.
+See the discussion of execution tokens in the Forth code for more details.

         SYSCALL0, SYSCALL1, SYSCALL2, SYSCALL3 make a standard Linux system call.
 (See <asm/unistd.h>
         for a list of system call numbers).
 As their name suggests these forms take between 0 and 3 syscall parameters, plus the system call number.

-        In this FORTH, SYSCALL0 must be the last word in the built-in (assembler) dictionary because we initialise the LATEST variable to point to it.
+        In this Forth, SYSCALL0 must be the last word in the built-in (assembler) dictionary because we initialise the LATEST variable to point to it.
 This means that if you want to extend the assembler part, you must put new words before SYSCALL0, or else change how LATEST is initialised.
 */